arturmoret/Checkers/README.md

 A complete, modern implementation of the classic Checkers game in **C++17**, featuring an interactive graphical interface with **SDL2**, rule enforcement, and support for saving and replaying matches from files.

-Built to combine solid software engineering principles with engaging gameplay.

 ---

 ## Features